PayalB24/Data-Analysis-and-Algorithm/README.md

 # Data-Analysis-and-Algorithm in Java
-In this repository different types of Algorithms has been solved using different strategies.
+In this repository different types of Problems has been solved using different strategies.
 <br>
 Author - Payal Borde